FAQs

 Do you take insurance for ketamine treatments?

 No, while we have tried to accept insurance for ketamine treatment in the past, it can be very complicated.
 Insurance will not cover ketamine treatments directly.
 Use of ketamine for mental health is considered “off-label use” and insurance will not reimburse for these treatments.
-If you are only interested in ketamine treatments that will be covered by insurance, then Spravato is the only option.
-We do not offer Spravato treatments.
+However, we do offer Spravato treatments, these are generally covered by insurance but patients must reach out to their insurance carrier prior to starting sessions, to see if they may owe a copay or deductible per session.

 -